vbuxbaum/vbuxbaum/README.md

 <img align="right" alt="GitHub Stats" src="https://github-readme-stats.vercel.app/api?username=vbuxbaum&theme=radical&count_private=true"  />

-💚 I currently work as a Python Instruction Specialist (AKA writer-teacher-developer) at [Trybe](https://github.com/betrybe)!

 📆 I code and teach Python on a daily basis, building Web APIs (Flask, FastAPI and Django) and automations (Selenium, BeautifulSoup), but also Computer Science topics (Algorithms, Data Structures, Computer Architecture and OOP).

 💼 I have also worked as a Product Manager for 2 years in 2 different companies.

+🤝 One of my contributions to the Python community is organizing Meetups in the state of Minas Gerais 🔺.
+[You can find our events here!](https://www.meetup.com/PythonMG/)

-🌎 One of my contributions to the Python community is the translation of parts of the language's official documentation to Brazilian Portuguese.
+🌎 Another is the translation of parts of the language's official documentation to Brazilian Portuguese.
 [Venha nos ajudar nessa!
 Qualquer pessoa pode contribuir](https://github.com/python/python-docs-pt-br/wiki/Guia-de-tradu%C3%A7%C3%A3o)

 📺 `House MD`, `Breaking Bad` and `The Office (US)` are definitely the best TV/Streaming series ever made, and you probably won't be able to change my mind!